georgedonnelly/georgedonnelly/README.md

 [Visit My Website](https://GeorgeDonnelly.com) | [Visit My LinkedIn](https://www.linkedin.com/in/georgedonnelly)

 Looking for interesting Web3 projects to work on.
 DM me if you're building something cool!
+I am up to take on the hardest challenges.